-Capstone SW has comprehensive foster carer policies, procedures and practice manuals in accordance with regulations.
-Our policies and procedures contain information on all aspects of caring for looked after children including: legislation, child protection, behaviour management, health and safety matters, care planning, training, financial matters, meeting the needs of children and young people, education, complaints and grievances, and record keeping.
+Capstone North has comprehensive Foster Carer policies, procedures and practice manuals in accordance with regulations.
+Our policies and procedures contain information on all aspects of caring for children who are looked after, including: legislation, child protection, behaviour management, health and safety matters, care planning, training, financial matters, meeting the needs of children and young people, education, complaints and grievances, and record keeping.